 The Tourette Syndrome Clinic is an outpatient specialty clinic at the Graduate School of Applied and Professional Psychology (GSAPP) of Rutgers University-New Brunswick, focusing on the treatment of children, adolescents and adults with Tourette (TS) Syndrome and associated conditions such as anxiety, OCD, and ADHD.

 The Tourette Syndrome Clinic was developed in partnership between Rutgers GSAPP and the NJ Center for Tourette Syndrome (NJCTS).
-There are an estimated 7,000 people in New Jersey believed to have full-blown TS and very few resources available to assist them.
+It is estimated that 1 in 100 individuals have TS or another tic disorder, and very few resources are available to assist them.
 Through this partnership with NJCTS, we have created specialized treatment programs to address the needs of individuals with Tourette Syndrome and their families.
 While providing a unique, hands-on learning experience for advanced graduate students, we also strive to increase awareness of TS in the professional community.

 Our clinic therapists are advanced doctoral students from the GSAPP clinical and school psychology programs who are trained and supervised by Director Dr. Graham Hartke, PsyD, who is a licensed psychologist with expertise in TS and common associated conditions.